 When I was elected to Congress, I became the first woman to ever represent Michigan’s 11th District.
-In Congress, I have worked to defend women’s rights and champion the cause of full equality for women under the law, including legislation to ratify the Equal Rights Amendment to the U.S. Constitution.
+Since coming to Washington, I have worked to protect a woman’s right to an abortion, and championed the cause of full equality for women under the law, including legislation fighting for equal pay and to ratify the Equal Rights Amendment to the U.S. Constitution.

 I unequivocally support a woman’s right to choose and have been endorsed each year I have been in Congress by the Planned Parenthood Action Fund.
 Abortion IS healthcare and all women must be able to make the decision that is best for them and their families.

 If Roe is overturned by the United States Supreme Court, any abortion will immediatly be illegal in the state of Michigan.
 This is horrifying and unacceptable.
 Even as I had millions of dollars spent against me through Republican attacks, I voted twice in support of the Women’s Health Protection Act to codify Roe v.
 Wade.
 Now more than ever, as the right to an abortion is under attack across the nation, we need pro-choice women in Congress who will never stop fighting to defend the right to choose.

 The COVID-19 pandemic has had a disproportionate effect on women, with women leaving the workforce at record rates.
 The U.S. is the only industrialized nation without a federal paid leave policy, and this pandemic has shown us the consequences of that choice.
 This is not just a “women’s issue”, it is an economic one.
 When women are forced to leave the workforce, the effects on our economy are devastating.
 This is why I have been one of the leading Congressional champions in the fight for Paid Leave for All.